 The manufacture of fear, the American infatuation with military might, and the unbridled worldwide military-industrial complexes continue to divert funds from human-centered social needs, like education, food, environment, and healthcare.

-America continues to export a means of violence to other nations, through our advanced weapons, all in the name of “security” and “defense.”
+America continues to export a means of violence to other nations through our advanced weapons, all in the name of “security” and “defense.”

 Government workers are hired as high-paid board members into these large arms-producing companies, moving directly from government jobs and becoming military lobbyists.

-Sadly, this isn’t new as war is a way of life for most of America.
-Even if you look only at significant deployments, we have been involved in one war or another, for 37 of the last 78 years.
+Sadly, this isn’t new, as war is a way of life for most of America.
+Even if you look only at significant deployments, we have been involved in one war or another for 37 of the last 78 years.

-The Pentagon’s numbers show that during George W. Bush’s eight years he averaged 24 bombs dropped per day, which is 8,750 per year.
-During Obama’s time in office, the military dropped 34 bombs per day or 12,500 per year.
+The Pentagon’s numbers show that during George W. Bush’s eight years, he averaged 24 bombs dropped daily, which is 8,750 per year.
+During Obama’s presidency, the military dropped 34 bombs per day or 12,500 per year.
+And in Trump’s first year in office, he averaged 121 bombs dropped per day, for an annual total of 44,096, or one every 12 minutes.
+Under Bidens rule the bombs have slowed significantly given our withdrawal from Afganistan.

 We are constantly at war, even as we experience a state of relative peace in our hometowns.